 Another key flaw in Runcorn’s book is the way that he uses the work of others.
 I realise that there is a risk that I will do this myself in reviewing Love Means Love, but it is worth pointing out.
 There is something somewhat disingenuous in quoting Oliver O’Donovan that “‘We have to be alert to the possibility . . . of doctrine being renewed out of Scripture in a way that takes the church by surprise’” without noting O’Donovan’s well known, conservative and compassion opposition to revision on questions of sexual ethics.
 Similar co-opting of N. T. Wright and Howard Marshall is also done in a way that perhaps doesn’t note the reality of their views.
 Similarly, Runcorn misrepresents complementarians by effectively suggesting that they are heretics, observing that “The conservative Evangelical tradition teaches the permanent subordination of women to men, on the basis that this reflects a permanent subordination of the Son to the Father in the life of the Trinity“.
 This is a bizarre statement, as he doesn’t define what or who he means by the tradition, or acknowledge that there has been intense debate over the validity or otherwise of this in recent years!
 This is, unfortunately, par for the course, as Runcorn manages to damn with faint praise when he writes regarding his quotation of O’Donovan in Marriage, Family and Relationships that “The surprise is also where this quotation is found.
 This thoughtful collection of essays comes from a group of biblically conservative theologians“.
 This sort of sniping is counter-productive, with the implication that conservatives don’t have anything helpful or thoughtful to say.
 These are relatively minor complaints compared to Runcorn’s handling of the text more generally, but

 It is notable, to this reader at least, that at no point does Runcorn actually explain what love is.
 The book ends with a comment from an online forum, and the final words of this book are “Love means love“.
-One wonders if even a brief survey of commentaries on John’s gospel and epistles, let alone a skim of The Message of Love, which Scott McKnight had as one of his books of the year last year.
-I’d direct readers of this review toward this interview of the author of that book.
+One wonders if even a brief survey of commentaries on John’s gospel and epistles, let alone a skim of The Message of Love, which Scott McKnight had as one of his books of the year last year, might help unpack that.
+I’d direct readers of this review toward this interview with the author of that book for more about the meaning of love.
 This lack of theological reflection on the incredibly important word ‘love’, which is seemingly so fundamental to the book itself, demosntrates to me the problems with this book.
 There are a few things worthy of note here – Runcorn’s challenge to the church not to be silent is vital, as is his reminder about the made-up-ness of the word ‘homosexual’ (And also ‘heterosexual, etc, but that is for another time) – but overall Love Means Love is one of the weaker books in this area, and one of the most disappointing books I’ve read this year.

 If you are wondering why a) I care so deeply about this stuff and b) what you could read instead, then alongside the things linked to in the text above, I’d love to point you in a few directions: